cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Introduction [~]() [@]()

 In this issue we collected particles from the founding team and the first users of Bostrom regarding using Bostrom.
-Those particles could have been edited to correct typos and grammar mistakes, to delete repeated information already presented in other journal articles and to make them as a whole more readable.
+Those particles could have been edited to correct typos and grammar mistakes, to delete repeated information already presented in other journal particles and to make them as a whole more readable.
 Initial particle references are provided.

 ### About the journal [~]() [@]()